mozilla/testpilot/docs/README-METRICS.md

 In addition to the above, we will also instrument the site with Google Analytics to collect standard browsing behavior, analytics information, and funnel tracking.

-A quick unofficial word on privacy (read the privacy policy for the official word): Our goal is to collect as little information as possible in order to make the reports we need.
-Server side logging will log Firefox Account ID and client side logging will specifically *not* log that ID (instead, using the Telemetry ID).
-This means that we will *not* be able to associate client-side reports with specific users.

 All data is kept, by default, for 180 days.